Skip to content

 After that, you will see the benefits of a real engineering approach when the new system is first installed and tested on the target embedded-system hardware.
 The usual bug-hunting phase is very drastically reduced.
 And, of course, as the program structure is accurately documented in the state diagrams etc. rather than in C++ coding, “maintenance” as it is called, is almost eliminated, and various changes can be implemented, to meet new requirements, in a straight-forward way.

-After doing a couple of projects, you will discover that a software project can be planned and managed in a similar way to other engineering projects.
-It still takes a lot of work to implement it, but need not depend on one or two "gurus" who can churn out good code at high speed.
+After doing a couple of projects, you will discover that a software project can be planned and managed similarly to other engineering projects.
+It still takes a lot of work to implement it, but need not depend on one or two “gurus” who can churn out good code at high speed.
 Furthermore, the end user can be brought into the process, and can be consulted about the finer details.
 Using SASD (Structured Analysis, Structured Design), for example, the end user and managers tend to be presented with a very simple top-level model, but all the details are hidden from them, until the beta-test stage.

 Q6.
 There must be some problems, surely?

-A. Yes, but they are not technical, bur rather cultural.
+Yes, but they are not technical, bur rather cultural.
 Programmers actually enjoy the intellectual effort of trying to understand the problems of a very complex program, making patches and gradually eliminating the more obvious bugs.
-They will dislike having to "fill out forms" instead.
-Today's software industry places far too much emphasis on coding as a valuable and skilled activity, and insufficient emphasis on analysis of system requirements, followed by synthesis of a suitable model in an abstract (i.e. not coded and not even assuming a coding method) form, which is then validated and simulated.
+They will dislike having to “fill out forms” instead.
+Today’s software industry places far too much emphasis on coding as a valuable and skilled activity, and insufficient emphasis on analysis of system requirements, followed by synthesis of a suitable model in an abstract (i.e. not coded and not even assuming a coding method) form, which is then validated and simulated.

 This erroneous approach is propagated by much information-technology education, where a real education in basic concepts is replaced by a form of training in the more fashionable tools of the day.
 Convincing potential users can, of course be hard.
 They will have been exposed to so many wonderful new tools, that have never fulfilled their early promise that they will not want to look into StateWORKS.
 They will imagine that their own project will not be a suitable one, or that StateWORKS could only be introduced in completely new projects, rather than to develop parts of existing systems.
 They will claim that StateWORKS is nothing new: we already have SDL, or UML for example.
-All these claims have been proven false, for example at the Lucent (Bell Labs.) development centre of the 5ESS telephony switching systems, where an early version, called VFSM, was introduced some years ago.
+All these claims have been proven false, for example at the Lucent (Bell Labs.) development center of the 5ESS telephony switching systems, where an early version, called VFSM, was introduced some years ago.

 Q7.
 Have you found a “silver bullet” solving all software problems?

-A. Not at all.
+Not at all.
 We cannot simplify difficult problems.
 If the control problem is complex the corresponding state machines or a system of state machines will be complex.
-But the StateWORKS solution will be better than any coded version: you will do it with less effort, it will be better documented and you achieve your goal without exceeding the planned timetable and financial resources.
+But the StateWORKS solution will be better than any coded version: you will do it with less effort, it will be better documented, and you achieve your goal without exceeding the planned timetable and financial resources.

 Q8.
 You seem to be able to do just about anything with StateWORKS!
-Can it be true ?
+Can it be true?

-A. Just try it out, on a small project or a big one, and you will be pleasantly surprised.
+Just try it out, on a small project or a big one, and you will be pleasantly surprised.